kevincdurand1/schwab-mcp/README.md

 # Schwab MCP Server

-This MCP server enables AI assistants like Claude to retrieve and interact with your Schwab accounts and Schwab's market data.
-For example, you can ask Claude
+A Model Context Protocol (MCP) server that enables AI assistants like Claude to securely interact with Charles Schwab accounts and market data through the official Schwab API.

+## What You Can Do

-to:
+Ask Claude to:

-- "Show me my Schwab account balances"
+- "Show me my Schwab account balances and positions"
-- "Get a quote for AAPL"
+- "Get real-time quotes for AAPL, GOOGL, and MSFT"
 - "What are today's market movers in the $SPX?"
-- "Show me the options chain for TSLA"
+- "Show me the options chain for TSLA with Greeks"
-- "Get my recent transactions from the last week"
+- "Get my transactions from the last 30 days"
+- "Search for ETFs related to technology"
+- "Check if the markets are open"

 ## Unofficial MCP Server